deeplearning4j/deeplearning4j/thoughtvectors.md

 # Thought Vectors, Deep Learning and NLP

-“Thought vector” is a term popularized by Geoffrey Hinton, the prominent deep-learning researcher now at Google.
+“Thought vector” is a term popularized by Geoffrey Hinton, the prominent deep-learning researcher now at Google, which is using vectors based on naturallanguage already to improve its search results.

-A thought vector is similar to a [*word vector*](http://deeplearning4j.org/word2vec.html#embed), which is typically a vector of 300-500 numbers that represent a word.
+A thought vector is like a [*word vector*](http://deeplearning4j.org/word2vec.html#embed), which is typically a vector of 300-500 numbers that represent a word.
 A word vector represents a word’s meaning as it relates to other words (its context) with a single column of numbers.

 That is, the word is embedded in a vector space using a shallow neural network like [word2vec](http://deeplearning4j.org/word2vec.html), which leans to generate the word's context through repeated guesses.

 A thought vector, therefore, is a vectorized thought, and the vector represents one thought’s relations to others.
 Just as a words are linked by grammar (a sentence is just a path drawn across words), so thoughts are linked by a chain of reasoning, a logical path of sorts.

-So the ability to represent any thought in its relation might be called the artificial construction of common sense.
+So the ability to represent any thought in its relation to others might be called the artificial construction of common sense.

 Hinton, in a 2015 [speech to the Royal Society in London](https://www.youtube.com/watch?v=IcOMKXAw5VA), said this: